jgyates/genmon/README.md

 Installation of genmon.py is simple.
 All python source files (*.py) can be put in a single directory, all config files (*.conf) go in /etc. Edit the *.conf files so they are specific to your installation (email user name and password, etc).
 You can launch the program as a background application if needed, i.e. "python genmon.py &".
 Also I use crontab to load the application as a background process on boot by launching a bash script via crontab.
 The script loads the app via the "python genmon.py &" command.

 ## Configuring and Debugging genmon.py
 The configuration file genmon.conf is used to set options for the genmon.py program.
-If you do not know what type of controller you have on your generator there are picures in Diagrams folder in this repository of both Evolution and Nexus controller front panels.
+If you do not know what type of controller you have on your generator there are pictures in Diagrams folder in this repository of both Evolution and Nexus controller front panels.

 [Evolution Controller Front Panel](https://github.com/jgyates/genmon/blob/master/Diagrams/Evolution_Controller.jpg)